idoneam/Canary/README.md

 Run `python3 Main.py` in your shell.
 Ensure that your Discord token is set in the `config.ini` file within the `config` directory.

 ## Code Linting
 We format our code using Google's [YAPF](https://github.com/google/yapf).
-Our builds will reject code that do not conform to YAPF's standards.
+Our builds will reject code that do not conform to the standards defined in [`.style.yapf`](https://github.com/idoneam/Canary/blob/master/.style.yapf) .
 You may format your code using :

 ```
 yapf --recursive --in-place .